How to Format Articles for DZone

 Join the DZone community and get the full member experience.Join For Free

 Currently, our scrappy editorial team here at DZone schedules between 250-300 articles a week for the site.
-A lot of them come from MVBs and a few come in from our Zone Leaders, but a truly staggering number come from regular readers and writers who just want to share their knowledge.
+A truly staggering number come from regular readers and writers who want to share their knowledge.
 It's mindboggling to think of the amount of information moving through DZone each week, and that's just our corner of the Internet.
 From the bottom of our hearts, thank you for helping make your fellow devs, DBAs, and scrum masters better at what they do.

 We often get posts that cover completely relevant topics and adhere perfectly to our article submission guidelines.
 The challenge is that we'll get posts that require some heavy formatting work, and that alone can add a lot of time to some already cramped schedules.
 With that in mind, I'm going to cover some basic guidelines to consider when submitting articles to the site.
 The chief benefit is that the closer an article is to perfect when we get it, the sooner it gets through our moderation queue.